Silence

 Chrom Records, 1999

-The duet's second album was a radical departure from the amiable electro-pop of Ma non troppo.
+The duet's sophomore album was a radical departure from the amiable electro-pop of Ma non troppo.
 This intense, unruly, tumultuous record – laden with distorted synthesizers, digital noise, and electric guitars – is Silence's grittiest, angriest work to date.

 The making of the album introduced considerable changes to Silence's usual methodology.
 Normally, the duet avoids venturing into the studio before wrapping up the songwriting process.
 In this case, however, Silence entered the studio with nothing more than sketches.
 The latter were then gradually moulded into fully-fledged songs.
 The duet was thus able to merge the songwriting and production processes and achieve a greater amount of spontaneity.